 According to information from the Council on Tall Buildings and Urban Habitat, the top 11 tallest buildings worldwide are listed herein.
 The organization only measures the highest points of these tall buildings.
 The data also includes extensions that can be modified or added or removed from these buildings.
 Due to land scarcity, the expansion of cities and towns has increased the frequency of such tall buildings construction worldwide, and there seems to be a great competition within and between regions, cities and countries alike in the construction of the tallest architectural structures and the most complex geometries in bids for appreciation and recognition.
-The materials used to build these skyscrapers’ locations, building functions are also changing with time.
-20 years ago, North America used to have 75 percent of the tallest structures, but this has shifted to Middle East and Asia.

 11 Changsha IFS Tower T1, China : 452 metres / 1,482.9 ft

 Changsha IFS Tower T1 is under construction in Changsha, China.
 The construction started in 2013, the skyscrapper will be 452 metres (1,482.9 ft) tall and is expected to be completed in 2017.

 Based on Harbour City ( Honkong ), a hyper-connected retail development, the twin-tower is under development.
 The development highlights two skyscrapers, with Tower 2 rising 315 meters and Tower 1 rising 452 meters.
 The rectangular form of the glass-clad towers is discontinued by a sequence of metal fins that add more complexity to their appearance and lessen glare for the interior office spaces.
 Tower 1 highlights a crown that incrementally sets back by several feet at three points.